1968 All-America college football team

-The 1968 College Football All-America team is composed of college football players who were selected as All-Americans by various organizations that chose College Football All-America Teams in 1968.
+The 1968 All-America college football team is composed of college football players who were selected as All-Americans by various organizations that chose College Football All-America Teams in 1968.

 The NCAA recognizes six selectors as "official" for the 1968 season.
 They are (1) the American Football Coaches Association (AFCA), (2) the Associated Press (AP), (3) the Central Press Association (CP), (4) the Football Writers Association of America (FWAA), (5) the Newspaper Enterprise Association (NEA), and (6) the United Press International (UPI).
 Four of the six teams (AP, UPI, NEA, and FWAA) were selected by polling of sports writers and/or broadcasters.
 The Central Press team was selected with input from the captains of the major college teams.
 The AFCA team was based on a poll of coaches.
 Other notable selectors, though not recognized by the NCAA as official, included Football News, a national weekly football publication, Time magazine, The Sporting News (TSN), and the Walter Camp Football Foundation (WC).

 No single team dominated the All-America selections in 1968 with Ohio State and Notre Dame both having three first-team players.